linainsaf/Information-extraction/README.md

   - Easy model packaging, deployment and workflow management
 <br/>

-## Which learning algorithm does spaCy uses ?
+## Which learning algorithm SpaCy uses

 <br/>
-SpaCy has its own deep learning library called thinc  used under the hood for different NLP models. \\
+SpaCy has its own deep learning library called thinc  used under the hood for different NLP models.For most (if not all) tasks, spaCy uses a deep neural network based on CNN with a few tweaks.

-For most (if not all) tasks, spaCy uses a deep neural network based on CNN with a few tweaks.
 Specifically for Named Entity Recognition, spacy uses:

   - A transition based approach borrowed from shift-reduce parsers, which is described in the official documentation